ismaelbonato/cppPrimer5thEdition/Chapter_07/README.md

 *Explain whether the Sales_data constructor that takes a string should be explicit.
 What are the benefits of making the constructor explicit?
 What are the drawbacks?*

+**Answer**
+- There is no need to use the modifier in this constructor, the conversion can be used to add a null book or whatever, it means it is not meaningless.
+    - Benefits: The developer of this class has more control in its use, the developer can denied other forms of initialization other than the direct initialization, it means, the user can only use the conversions explicitly using type cast.
+    - Drawbacks: After using the `Explicit` modifier it is not possible to initialize an object by copy, only direct initialization is possible.

 ### Exercise 7.48:

 *Assuming the Sales_data constructors are not explicit, what operations happen during the following definitions*